hasura/graphql-engine/docs/graphql/manual/getting-started/first-graphql-query.rst

         }
       }

-    To track the table and expose it over the GraphQL API, make the following API call to the :ref:`track_table API <track_table>`:
+    To track the table and expose it over the GraphQL API, make the following API call to the :ref:`track_table metadata API <track_table>`:

     .. code-block:: http